Tedxz/xjtuthesis-x/README.md

 ####Changelog
 ###### 2016-05-30
-1. Added support for writing pseudo code.
+1. Added support for writting pseudo code.

 ###### 2016-05-27 and before
 1. Fixed bug, tuned position of header.
 Now it look the same as the official `.doc` template.